Characterization and Utilization of Rootstock that Promote Normal Scion Fruit Set, Despite Presence of Grapevine Fanleaf Virus (GFLV)

 A modified phytohormone separation protocol for HPLC was adopted, this method allows for the separation of auxin, abscisic acid, and cytokinin from a single sample.
 The initial results of HPLC separation of cytokinin into the nucleoside, riboside and base conformation were verified through competitive ELISA.
 This method of analysis will be used to track the phytohormonal status of both rootstock and scion of an 80 vine experimental plot planted this year at UC Davis.
 Samples will be collected throughout the growing season, with particular focus on the ratio of cytokinins to abscisic acid in the developing inflorescence and flowers of GFLV infected vines.

-We have begun the process of generating simple sequence repeat (SSR) based linkage map of F1 hybrid of Vitis vinifera M. rotundifolia.
+We have begun the process of generating simple sequence repeat (SSR) based linkage map of F1 hybrid of Vitis vinifera x M. rotundifolia.
 Previous work by H.P.
 Olmo found this population segregates for resistance to phylloxera, root and dagger nematode, as well as many morphological traits.
 It is predicted that this population will also segregate forinduced tolerance to fanleaf degeneration.